SCC.0056.0450 SCC.0056.0450

 Description

-Cicerchia Nana del Fortore hand-picked to preserve all its characteristics and organoleptic properties.
-Packed in an elegant jute bag.
+The Nana del Fortore chickling vetch is harvested by hand to preserve all its characteristics and organoleptic properties.
+Preserved in an elegant jute bag.

 Nutritional values